-At the northern most tip of South American you find the rainforest-covered country of Colombia.
-One of Latin America’s brightest stars; it boasts the Andes mountains, numerous coffee plantations, wonderful colonial architecture and plenty of fabulous all-night salsa clubs.
-Its booming capital; the high-altitude Bogotá, is a magnificent mix of a historic old town and new restaurants, boutique hotels and craft breweries.
-And it’s those boutique hotels that we want to investigate a little further now with our top 5 guide to boutique hotels in Colombia.
+At the northernmost tip of South American you find the rainforest-covered country of Colombia.
+One of Latin America’s brightest stars; it boasts the Andes mountains, numerous coffee plantations, wonderful colonial architecture, and plenty of fabulous all-night salsa clubs.
+Its booming capital; the high-altitude Bogotá, is a magnificent mix of a historic old town and new restaurants, boutique hotels, and craft breweries.
+And it’s those boutique hotels that we want to investigate a little further now with our top 5 guides to boutique hotels in Colombia.

 1. Boutique Hotel Posada Las Trampas